 Diagnosis of paraphrenia

-Paraphrenia is a disorder similar to paranoid schizophrenia but with better preserved affect and relationship and much less personality impairment.
+Paraphrenia is a disorder similar to paranoid schizophrenia but with better-preserved affect and relationships and much less personality impairment.

-Psychiatrists often diagnose patients with paraphrenia as atypical psychoses, delusional disorder, psychoses not otherwise specified, schizoaffective disorders, and persistent persecution states of older adults.
+Psychiatrists often diagnose patients with paraphrenia as atypical psychoses, delusional disorder, psychoses not otherwise specified, schizoaffective diseases, and persistent persecution states of older adults.

-Recently, mental health professionals have also been classifying paraphrenia as a very late-onset psychosis such as schizophrenia.
+Recently, mental health professionals have also classified paraphrenia as a late-onset psychosis such as schizophrenia.

-In Russian psychiatric manuals, paraphrenia (or paraphrenic syndrome) is the last stage in the development of paranoid schizophrenia.
+In Russian psychiatric manuals, paraphrenia (or paraphrenic syndrome) is the last stage in developing paranoid schizophrenia.

-The “systematized paraphrenia” (with systematized delusions, that is, delusions with complex logical structure) and the “paranoid expansive paraphrenia” (with expansive / grandiose delusions and persecutory delusions):
+The “systematized paraphrenia” (with systematized delusions, that is, illusions with complex logical structure) and the “paranoid expansive paraphrenia” (with expansive/grandiose fantasies and persecutory delusions):

 They are the variants of paranoid schizophrenia.
 Sometimes “systematized paraphrenia” with delusional disorder is seen.
-A delusional disorder of at least 6 months duration characterized by the following:
+A delusional disorder of at least six months duration characterized by the following:

 Preoccupation with one or more semi-systematic delusions, often accompanied by auditory hallucinations.

-Affect remarkably well preserved and appropriate.
-Ability to maintain a good relationship with others.
-Only partially meets criterion A for schizophrenia.
+Affect remarkably well preserved and appropriate—ability to maintain a good relationship with others.
+It only partially meets criterion A for schizophrenia.
 No significant organic brain disorder.

 Intellectual impairment.
 Visual hallucinations Incoherence.
 Extremely disorganized behavior at times other than during the acute episode.
-Understandable behavioral disturbance in relation to the content of delusions and hallucinations.
+Understandable behavioral disturbance about the content of delusions and hallucinations.

 Studies conducted on paraphrenia

-Parsons reported a prevalence of “late paraphrenia” of 0.17 to 0.24 cases per 100 elderly people living in the community.
+Parsons reported a “late paraphrenia” prevalence of 0.17 to 0.24 cases per 100 elderly people living in the community.